 Interest Rate Risk is the risk where changes in the market interest rates might affect a bank's financial condition.
 Changes in interest rates affect both the current earnings (earnings perspective) as also the net worth of the Bank (economic value perspective).
-The risk from earnings perspective can be measured as impact in the Net Interest Income (NII) or Net Interest Margin
+The risk from earnings perspective can be measured as impact in the Net Interest Income (NII) or Net Interest Margin (NIM).

-(NIM).
 Similarly, the risk from economic value perspective can be measured as drop in the Economic value of Equity (EVE).

 The Bank identifies the risks associated with the changing interest rates on its on-balance sheet and off-balance sheet exposures in the banking book from a short term (Earning perspective) and long term (Economic value perspective).
 The impact on income (Earning perspective) is measured through use of Gap Analysis by applying notional rate shock upto 200 bps as prescribed in Bank's ALM policy.
-Prudential limits have been prescribed for such impacts as a percentage to NII of the Bank and the same is monitored periodically on a fortnight basis.
+Prudential limits have been prescribed for such impacts as a percentage to NII of the Bank and the same is monitored periodically on a fortnightly basis.
 For the calculation of impact on earnings, the Traditional Gap is taken from the Rate Sensitivity Statement and based on the remaining period from the mid point of a particular bucket the impact for change in interest rates upto 100 bps is arrived at.
-The same is reported to ALCO and Board periodically along with the Rate Sensitivity statement ie. at every Reporting Friday.
-The limits are fixed based on the previous year's NII.
+The same is reported to ALCO and Board periodically along with the Rate Sensitivity statement ie. on every Reporting Friday.
+Such limits are fixed based on the previous year's NII.

 The Bank has adopted Traditional Gap Analysis combined with Duration Gap Analysis for assessing the impact (as a percentage) on the Economic value of Equity (Economic Value Perspective) by applying a notional interest rate shock of 200 bps.
-For this purpose, a limit of (+/-) 1.00% for the Modified Duration balance sheet Bank's ALM policy and the position is monitored periodically on a Fortnightly basis.
-As per the Draft Guidelines on improvements to Banks" Asset Liability Framework issued by the RBI (DBOD.No.BP.7/21.04.098/2005-06 dated 17.04.2006) , the Bank calculates Modified Duration Gap (DGAP) & the impact on the Economic Value of equity (EVE).
+For this purpose, a limit of (+/-) 1.00% for the Modified Duration Gap on the balance sheet is prescribed in Bank's ALM policy and the position is monitored periodically on a Fortnightly basis.
+As per the Guidelines on Banks" Asset Liability Management Framework-Interest Rate Risk issued by the RBI (DBOD.No.BP.BC.59/21.04.098/2010-11 dated 04.11.2010), the Bank calculates Modified Duration Gap (DGAP) & the impact on the Economic Value of equity (EVE).
 Assets, excluding Investments and Liabilities are grouped as per Rate Sensitivity Statement & bucket wise Modified Duration is computed for these groups of Assets and Liabilities using common maturity, coupon and yield parameters.
 For investment portfolio, the Modified Duration of individual items are computed and taken.
 The DGAP is calculated by the Bank once in a Fortnight and is reported to ALCO and Board.

-The Asset-Liability Management Committee (ALCO) / Board monitors adherence of prudential limits fixed by the bank and determines the strategy in the light of market condition (current and expected).
+The Asset-Liability Management Committee (ALCO) / Board monitors adherence of prudential limits fixed by the bank and determines the strategy in the light of market conditions (current and expected).